 Thomas Andrews is completely absent from the events of the sinking, and his role is merged with Captain Smith.
 Chief Officer Henry Wilde, Third Officer Herbert Pitman and Sixth Officer James Moody are also omitted.

 Isabella asks to switch rooms, but is told the ship is completely booked.
 Only half the rooms of First and Second Class were occupied.

 Captain Smith chastises Ismay by telling him that they have "precisely the number of lifeboats required by the British Board of Trade."
 In actuality, Titanic carried four more boats than the law required for a ship of her size.

 There was no press conference on board before the voyage.
 In addition, Smith's comment about "shipbuilding becoming such an art that any ship foundering is impossible" was made five years prior on the Adriatic.

 The Astors and Molly Brown did not board the ship at Southampton, and instead boarded in France.

 When the iceberg is sighted, Murdoch uses binoculars to get a better look at it.
-The binoculars on Titanic had been misplaced.
-Shortly before the ship set sail, Captain Smith brought Chief Wilde on board, thus demoting Murdoch and Lightoller, and forcing Second Officer David Blair out of the command roster.
-He accidentally took the keys to the locker where the binoculars were off the ship with him, and none of the other officers knew where they were.
+Neither the officers nor the lookouts had binoculars on Titanic.
+Shortly before the ship set sail, Captain Smith brought on Chief Wilde as Chief Officer, thus Murdoch and Lightoller were each demoted a rank, and Second Officer David Blair was removed from the command roster altogether.
+When he left the ship, Blair accidentally took with him the keys to the locker in which the binoculars were kept (in other versions, he actually took the binoculars with him or they were left in his cabin).
 Given the state of optics in 1912, and that there was no moon, it is unlikely binoculars would have made a significant improvement.